cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 kubectl logs pod/nanoaod-argo-XXXXX  -n argo main
 ```

-Get the output in a similar manner as above from the storage pod.
+Get the output from the storage pod in a similar manner as it was done above.

 {% include links.md %}